RCP and the communist logo (800 x 800 px) (5)

 Labour in power: From 1924 to today

-The Labour Party was the world’s first mass party of the trade unions and working class, formed in the heated struggles at the turn of the 20th Century.
-Enshrined in its original aims was the fight for common ownership of the means of production — the fight for socialism.
-With over a century passed since its first government, questions must be asked: Why has the Labour Party failed to achieve its original goal?
+The Labour Party was one of the first mass parties of the trade unions and working class, formed in the heated struggles at the turn of the 20th Century.
+Enshrined in its early aims was the fight for common ownership of the means of production — the fight for socialism.
+With over a century passed since its first government, questions must be asked: Why has the Labour Party failed to achieve this goal?
 Did the its leadership ever really represent the interests of the working class?

-With the return of a right-wing Labour government this year, James Kilby will discuss the history of Labour in power: From 1924 to today.
+With the return of a right-wing Labour government this year, James Kilby, Central Committee member of the RCP, will discuss the history of Labour in power: From 1924 to today.

 Speaker: James Kilby